 Pack and Play Sheet-You will need a Pack and Play sheet if you get a Pack and Play.
 I’d get 2 sheets just in case one gets dirty.

 Diaper Pail-Diaper pails are a must have because your newborn will go through at least 8-10 diapers a day.
 This helps contain the smell so you don’t have to take the trash out as often as you would a regular trash can.
 We actually have two diaper pails--one on each floor.

 Diaper Pail Refill Bags-You will need diaper pail refill bags for those many diapers you dispose of each day.

-Humidifier-I only recommend this if your baby is born during winter months or for when it is winter time.
+Humidifier-I recommend this if your baby is born during winter months or for when it is winter time.
 The heat in the house tends to dry baby’s skin out so it’s good to have a humidifier close to them as they sleep.

 Night Light-This is so you can see what you are doing during night time feedings without having to turn on the room light.

 Baby Monitor-If you plan to have baby sleep in your room for a while, then I would just get the audio baby monitor for when baby moves to their room.

 Receiving Blanket-You will want something soft to swaddle and snuggle baby in.
 I would get between 6-8 blankets.
 Although, you will get many blankets as gifts!